bernie-skipole/acremscope-db/docs/index.md

 # Container build documentation

+This is no longer used, but project and docs left here for reference

 This documents creating a container on webparametrics.co.uk, for the full build of the server, see

 [https://bernie-skipole.github.io/webparametrics/](https://bernie-skipole.github.io/webparametrics/)